engr-ahmad-munawar/engr-ahmad-munawar.github.io-Portfolio-/about.md

 ---
+layout: page
 title: About
 ---

-# About Me

-I am a passionate developer focused on building real-world projects.
+Hi!
+I am **Ahmed Munawar**, a passionate web developer and tech enthusiast.

-- **Skills:** Web Development, Programming, Problem Solving
-- **Goal:** Become a professional software engineer
+This is my portfolio blog built entirely with **Jekyll & Markdown**.
+I share my projects, journey, and thoughts here.